nikoeconomos/AEROSP-481/README.md

 # Libellula Aircraft Sizing Repository

-More detailed information describing this codebase can be found in section 16 of the CDR, in /.Reports/
+Our final aircraft design is detailed in our CDR, which can be found in /.Reports/.
+More detailed information describing this codebase can be found in section 16.

 This repository contains the packages we used to size our aircraft, the Libellula F-481, for the AIAA 2025 Aircraft Design Competition and University of Michigan Aerospace Engineering Design capstone class, AEROSP 481.